jackrobertscott/forge-181201/README.md

 > 🏹 Unobtrusive and beautiful desktop app built to improve the development experience.

-[See the website](https://useforge.co/) to download and try it.
-I appreciate any feedback.
+[See the website](https://useforge.co/) to download the latest version.

 ![Forge](https://raw.githubusercontent.com/jackrobertscott/forge/master/assets/Preview.png)